 There are overnight long-distance buses to Tokyo, Hiroshima and Nagasaki and day buses to Nagoya and Kanazawa.
 Highway buses leave from Kyoto Station.

 Kyoto city buses radiate from Kyoto station around the city.
-The flat fare is presently 220 yen.
+The flat fare is 230 yen.
 One Day Bus Cards are available on the bus or the bus information center at Kyoto station and can be used for a single day on Kyoto City Buses.
 Insert your card in the machine as you get off.
-There are also One Day (1200 yen) or Two Day Passes (2000 yen) for all Kyoto buses and subways.
+There are also One Day (1200 yen) or Two Day Passes (2000 yen) for all Kyoto buses and subways, known in Japanese as the Kyoto Kankoh Ichi-nichi/Ni-nichi (one-day/two-day) Joh-sha-ken.
 These passes are valid on Kyoto City Buses (green), Kyoto buses (white and red), the Karasuma (North-South) Subway Line and the Tozai (East-West) Subway Line.

 * The white and red Kyoto buses serve outlying areas of Kyoto outside the main city limits.